Definition:

 – Opportunity to serve profitable niche markets

-– Lower barrier to entry in the market
+– Lower barrier to entry into the market

-– Potential for long-term profit with consistent sales, even if low
+– Potential for long-term profit with steady, even low, sales

 – Ability to serve a wide range of consumers